jhdouglas21/IST412/README.md

 ## Team Member/ID and Contribution for M03-A05 'Implementing Manage User Profile Data'

-#1 Nick Falletta -
+#1 Nick Falletta - Pecentage of effort: 20%.
+Made all spending limit logic (for the model) extremely flexible to handle any quick changes/updates we need to make to the API.

-#2 John Douglas - Implemented user account creation and authentication.
+#2 John Douglas - Pecentage of effort: 20%.
+Implemented user account creation and authentication.
 Passwords will be graded on strength when creating an account.
 Implemented spendingLimit classes to dictate how much a user can spend.

-#3 Taylor Smith - Pecentage of effort: .
+#3 Taylor Smith - Pecentage of effort: 20%.
 Created LoginView screen and added userauthentication functionality through changes in User, UserAuthController, and CasinoUI.

 #4 Nicholas Boyle -